frederic-perez/AmE-dictionary/data/idioms.md

 __be a long shot__ To be very risky, uncertain, or unlikely to succeed.
 (Of an attempt, proposition, or guess.) _I know this is a long shot, but would you like to go out on a date with me sometime?_
 __be a loud mouth__ To have a tendency or habit of speaking incessantly, indiscreetly, and/or in a noisy, boastful manner. _If I had known you were such a loud mouth, I’d have never shared my secret with you!_
 __be a roaring success__ To be extremely or triumphantly successful.
+__be a wash__ To have gains and losses that are considered to be equal or offset; to have an outcome of negligible advantage or disadvantage. _The product sold moderately well, but we spent so much on development and marketing that it ended up being a wash._
 __be all and end all__ (be-all and end-all) The quintessential or all-important element.
 __be all ears__
 __be as good as gone__ To be very nearly, inevitably, or for all intents and purposes lost, departed, defunct, or deceased.